AhmedYousriSobhi/AhmedYousriSobhi/README.md

 </div>

 # 💫 WHO AM I?
-Hello Travellers!
+Hello Travelers!
 Glad to see these spirits of you, you ask who am i?

-A humble traveller with a cape walking :feet: in the this unknown realm; The AI realm ⛰️
+A humble traveler with a cape walking :feet: in the this unknown realm; The AI realm ⛰️

 Seeking what you say?
 It's a hard question you know, and you should have an answer for yourself first, but I'll tell you mine; I love to be aware of everything and specialized in something, so I walking and wondering about what beyond the horizon of our eyes.